Tell Prime Minister Rishi Sunak to support an international loss and damage fund!

 From: [Your Name]

-We must do much more to avert further climate breakdown and adapt to its impacts.
-But there are some impacts which cannot be adapted to.
-Whether it is a cyclone flattening a whole city, as happened to Beira, Mozambique in 2019; or islands losing more territory and fresh water to the waves each year – the fate of the Solomon Islands, among others – it is clear that international support is needed to address climate-related loss and damage.
+We must go above and beyond to avert further climate breakdown and adapt to its impacts.
+But there are some impacts that cannot be adapted to.
+Whether it is a cyclone flattening a whole city, as happened to Beira, Mozambique in 2019; or islands losing more territory and freshwater to the waves each year – the fate of the Solomon Islands, among others – it is clear that international support is needed to address climate-related loss and damage.

 Burning fossil fuels is by far the biggest cause of this destruction.
-It’s high time the countries and the corporations responsible for burning all that coal, oil and gas who picked up the bill.
+It’s high time the countries and the corporations responsible for burning all that coal, oil, and gas picked up the bill.
 But so far, there is still no international fund for loss and damage.

-Loss and damage finance is a life-or-death priority for the Least Developed Countries group in the United Nations climate talks.
-This COP's success balances on the creation of a new financial window for this issue.
+Loss and damage finance is a life-or-death priority for least developed countries in the United Nations climate talks.
+This COP's success hinges on the creation of a new finance window.

 Not only do we have a moral duty to act, but we have a historical responsibility too.
-Trust in the COP negotiation process has been badly damaged by lack of action from the richest countries, but the UK as COP President has an opportunity to help rebuild this trust and leave a truly positive legacy.
+Trust in the COP negotiation process has been badly damaged by lack of action from the richest countries, but the UK still holds its Presidency from COP26 and therefore has an opportunity to help rebuild this trust and leave a truly positive legacy.

-Boris Johnson, we call on you to show global leadership by declaring UK support for an International Loss and Damage Fund to compensate communities hit by climate disasters at the earliest possible time.
+We call on Prime Minister Rishi Sunak to show global leadership by declaring UK support for an international loss and damage fund to compensate communities hit by climate disasters at the earliest possible time.